dafny-lang/libraries/src/dafny/DafnyCore.md

 ## Content of the Core Library

 The sections below describe how to use each of the principal modules of the library:
-- [Dafny.Wrappers](Wrappers) -- containers that encapsulate success and failure results in a single datatype
+- [Dafny.Wrappers](Wrappers) -- simple datatypes to support common patterns, such as optional values or the result of operations that can fail.
 - [Dafny.BoundedInts](BoundedInts) -- definitions of types and constants for bounded integer arithmetic
 - [Dafny.FileIO](FileIO/FileIO) -- basic input and output operations
 - [Dafny.Math](Math) --- basic mathematical operations and lemmas